Bush Blitz TeachLive 2021

 Increase the quality of STEM/geography teaching through building teachers’ scientific knowledge and research skills, and providing them with a transformational experience that motivates them to pass on this knowledge and skill to their students.

 Encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider communities, through implementing biodiversity and conservation projects or activities.

 Who is eligible?

-The Bush Blitz TeachLive team are looking for a committed but diverse range of teachers to assist scientists on the 2017 Bush Blitz TeachLive expedition.
+The Bush Blitz TeachLive team are looking for committed teachers to assist scientists on the Fowlers Bay 2021 Bush Blitz TeachLive expedition.
 All primary and secondary teachers based in South Australia, who are passionate about teaching STEM and geography are encouraged to apply.